The Eigencurve is Proper: Introduction

 We have to point out that although this property is named ``properness of the eigencurve'', the projection $\pi$ is actually not proper in the sense of rigid analytic geometry because it is of infinite degree.

-In the rest of the introduction we will sketch the steps to Theorem \ref{main} and the structure of the paper.
-By \cite{CM98}, there exists a family of $p$-adic representations $V_{\widetilde{\mathcal{C}}}$ of $G_{\mathbb{Q}}$ over the normalization $\widetilde{\mathcal{C}}_{p,N}$ of $\mathcal{C}_{p,N}$ interpolating (the semi-simplifications of) the Galois representations associated to classical eigenforms.
+In the rest of the introduction we will sketch the steps to prove Theorem \ref{main} and the structure of the paper.
+As will be clear to the reader, our method is totally different from the one of \cite{BuCa06} and \cite{Cal08}.
+In fact, by \cite{CM98} (for $p>2$ and $N=1$) and \cite{KL03} (for general $p$ and $N$), there exists a family of $p$-adic representations $V_{\tilde{\mathcal{C}}}$ of $G_{\mathbb{Q}}$ over the normalization $\tilde{\mathcal{C}}_{p,N}$ of $\mathcal{C}_{p,N}$ interpolating (the semi-simplifications of) the Galois representations associated to classical eigenforms.
 Granting this global input, our approach to Theorem \ref{main} is purely local and Galois theoretical.
-Especially, we make extensive use of the recent advances \cite{BeCo08}, \cite{KL10}, \cite{Liu12}, \cite{KPX} and \cite{Bel13} on $p$-adic Hodge theory in arithmetic families.
+We make extensive use of the recent advances \cite{BeCo08}, \cite{KL10}, \cite{Bel13}, \cite{KPX}, and especially \cite{Liu12} in $p$-adic Hodge theory in rigid analytic families.
 In \S3, we will give a brief review on the family version of the functors $\ddR^+$, $\dcris^+$, $\D^{\dagger}_{\rig}$ and $\D^+_{\dif}$ for the sake of the reader.